 What Is a Sno-Park?

-- White River West Sno-Park is a free, undeveloped snow play area at White River on Oregon Highway 35 about 4 miles north of the Oregon Highway 26/Highway 35 junction.
+White River West Sno-Park is a free, undeveloped snow play area at White River on Oregon Highway 35 about 4 miles north of the Oregon Highway 26/Highway 35 junction.
 You can go sledding or tubing here, or ski or snowshoe on ungroomed, backcountry trails.
 This is a popular sno-park so expect crowds during the season and especially on weekends.
 Also, if you're sledding or tubing, stay away from the river.

-- Little John Sno-Park is a free, developed snow play area 11 miles north of the Highway 26/Highway 35 junction and not far from the town of Hood River.
+Little John Sno-Park is a free, developed snow play area 11 miles north of the Highway 26/Highway 35 junction and not far from the town of Hood River.
 This area is restricted to tubes and discs (no sleds, toboggans, snowmobiles, snowboards or skis).
 Make sure to take a read through the safety info posted at the park as a fair number of injuries have happened here from people not following the posted rules.

-- SkiBowl is south of Government Camp off U.S. Highway 26.
+Mt.
+Hood SkiBowl is south of Government Camp off U.S. Highway 26.
 It's part of the Mount Hood National Forest.
 While some snow areas focus only on tubing and sledding, this one offers skiing (as well as some of the best night skiing around!), lessons, rentals, and racing.
 If you're not up for hurtling down a hill on skis, you'll also find tubing, snowmobiling, snowshoeing, sleigh rides, cross-country skiing and other ways to play in the snow.
 In short, there's a lot going on here for all skill levels and those looking for all kinds of different winter activities.
 Choose from four lodging options and eight places to tame your hunger and have an adult beverage after all day out in the snow.

-- Summit Ski Area is at Government Camp on U.S. Highway 26, part of the Mount Hood National Forest.
+Summit Ski Area is at Government Camp on U.S. Highway 26, part of the Mount Hood National Forest.
 It's the oldest continuously operating ski area in the US and the oldest in the Northwest!
-Summit offers skiing, snowboarding, and tubing.
-This is the place to go if there are beginners in your group; it has been teaching people how to ski and snowboard since 1927.
+Summit offers skiing, snowboarding and tubing.
+This is the place to go if there are beginners in your group, as it has been teaching people how to ski and snowboard since 1927.

 Are Sno-Parks Free?

-There are no lift tickets or admission prices to pay if you intend to tube or sled (if you or someone in your party is out to ski or use the lifts at the places on this list that also offer skiing, that is not free), but vehicles visiting Sno-Parks between Nov.
-1 and April 30 must have a current Sno-Park permit displayed in the windshield, but the permit is not tied to any single car so you can bring different vehicles for different visits.
-If you have no permit displayed you will get hit with a fine.
+There are no lift tickets or admission prices to pay if you intend to tube or sled (if you or someone in your party is out to ski or use the lifts at the places on this list that also offer skiing, that is not free), but vehicles visiting Sno-Parks between November 1 and April 30 must have a current Sno-Park permit displayed in the windshield, but the permit is not tied to any single car so you can bring different vehicles for different visits.
+If you have no permit displayed, you will get hit with a fine.
 Sno-Park permits can be purchased for a single day, three consecutive days or an entire season.

 Where to Buy a Sno-Park Permit